 I’m a budget traveler, but those with more money to spend will find no shortage of accommodation options in the Giza area.

 People especially interested in the ancient sun cult of the Old Kingdom may consider making a pilgrimage to the original site of Heliopolis.
-Sadly, there’s not a whole lot to see there other than a single obelisk erected by Senuseret I. But that didn’t deter me from going.
+Presently, there’s not a whole lot to see there other than a single obelisk erected by Senuseret I. But that didn’t deter me from going.

 Given the major importance of the site to ancient Egyptian history, I didn’t want to pass up the chance to visit during my time in Cairo.
 Since I also had plans to see the early 20th-century Baron Empain Palace in the modern neighborhood of Heliopolis, I didn’t think much of visiting both sites in the same outing.